 If Belize has always been a vacation spot for you, the thought of moving to “the Jewel” probably crossed your mind at least once.
 But vacationing in Belize and living in Belize are two different things.
 As long as you can reconcile the dream from the reality you can make a good life for yourself.
+Please know we are signed up to the Amazon Associates program and this article contains links from Amazon.
+If you use them, we may receive credit or a small commission at no cost to yourself.

 Hundreds of thousands of people vacation in Belize every year.